borisv1307/calc-flutter/README.md

   - Validator should support operations for more than 2 matrices
   - The translator should support operations for more than 2 matrices
   - The matrix function “lower upper decompose” should be supported by validator
-  - Addition of draw functions to calculator (line, circle, etc.)
 - Cartesian Graph
   - Upgrade line drawing to optionally be smooth rather than current boxy strategy
 - Calc Flutter
+  - Addition of draw functions to calculator (line, circle, etc.)
-  - Further UI support of matrix functions and any potential future backend features.
+  - Further UI support of matrix functions and any potential future backend features
   - Probing of efficiency and performance

 ## Limitations and Future Issues